harsh1t3/exam_/README.md

 The application requires a MySQL Server hosted on a Local Area Network (intranet).
 Once set up, the system can be installed on candidate devices, enabling students to log in with administrator-provided credentials and take their assessments seamlessly.

+The required username of MySQL is "user" and password is "1316" which can be changed easily just by a local search of the folder by searching "user" and "pass".

 ## Key Features

 - Efficient exam scheduling and management